Sanofi to buy 12 percent of Alnylam, expands rare-disease drug deal

-SAN FRANCISCO French drugmaker Sanofi will buy a 12 percent stake in Alnylam Pharmaceuticals Inc for $700 million and deepen their partnership to develop drugs for rare genetic diseases.
+French drugmaker Sanofi (SASY.PA) will buy a 12 percent stake in Alnylam Pharmaceuticals Inc (ALNY.O) for $700 million (424.1 million pounds) and deepen their partnership to develop drugs for rare genetic diseases.

 The companies said in a joint statement on Monday that Sanofi would buy Alnylam shares for about $80 each, representing a 27 percent premium compared to their average price over the past 30 days.